 I’m still in the experimental mode so we’ll see how things go during week 2 (and yes, I’ll write about it).
 I also have to get way more creative with my food and also learn a bit more about how to properly portion out fats/proteins/carbs and stuff.

 I also have to learn how to eat/when to eat and that kind of stuff too.
-My experience with keto has me learning so much about food and my body.
+My keto experience has taught me so much about food and my body.
 I’ll be honest, it’s a real eye opener.

 Can you have treats on a keto diet?